 Did you really drive an electric van all over the Netherlands?!
 By yourself?

 MW: Hello.
 Thank you so much again!
 It was an experience, and I learned a lot.
 I was the main user, but we shared the van among colleagues.
 I drove all over the provinces of Utrecht , Zuid-Holland and Zeeland.
-The furthest I went is Gemeente Sluis on the border with Belgium all the way to Zeeuws Vlaanden.
-We covered Brabant, Limburg, Zwolle, and once we went to Belgium to a tree-planting event with Frans Timmermans Vice-President of the European Commission.
+The farthest I went is gemeente Sluis on the border with Belgium all the way to Zeeuws-Vlaanderen.
+We covered Brabant, Limburg, Zwolle, and once we went to Belgium to a tree-planting event with Vice-President of the European Commission Frans Timmermans.

 CB: Those of us who don’t know about electric cars are afraid of running out of energy in daily use.
 How did you charge up?